Dylan-McElveen/HR-Attrition-Excel-Project-/README.md

 The raw file contains the intial data I used for the project.
-The final draft file contains the cleaned version of the data.
+The final draft file contains the cleaned version of the data which also contains the dashboards featured on my portfolio page.
+Thank you for taking a look at my work :).
+Please let me know how I can continue to improve!